 2. Cook the salmon: you can grill or pan-sear.
 At the restaurant, we grill it.

 - To Grill: Skewer the pieces of salmon so they don’t fall through the grill slats.
 Heat your grill or grill pan until it is 450-500 degrees.
 You want it very hot, so you get a good sear without overcooking the fish – the grill marks are great flavor!
 Drizzle the salmon with a little olive oil on both sides.
-Add to the grill, skin-side down, making sure to place portions at a 45-degree angle to the grill slats so you get nice marking (you want to see a diamond crosshatch pattern on the fish when you’re done).
-Cook for 1 minute, then rotate each piece 90 degrees and cook another 1-2 minutes.
+Add to the grill and cook for 1 minute, then rotate each piece 90 degrees and cook another 1-2 minutes.
 Flip and repeat for the other side.

 - To Pan-Sear: Heat a large frying pan over medium-high heat with 2 tbsp olive oil.
 You may need more oil if your pan is not seasoned fully or if you are not using a nonstick pan.
 When the oil is shimmering but not smoking, add the salmon, being careful to avoid sticking to the pan.
-Shake the pan gently as you add each piece to make sure it has enough oil between it and the pan – this will ensure a proper sear without sticking.
+Shake the pan gently as you add the pieces to make sure they have enough oil between them and the pan – this will ensure a proper sear without sticking.
 Cook for 2-3 minutes, then flip, gently shaking the pan again as you place the raw side down into the oil.
 You can add a splash more oil at this point if the pan needs it.
 If your fish is not browning after 2 minutes, turn your pan heat up a little – color is flavor!

 - Temperature: At the restaurant, we serve salmon medium-rare*.
 To serve medium-rare, pull salmon off the heat when it is around 120°F in the center – it will continue to cook.
 Let rest at room temperature.
 To cook further, lower your heat after searing or move it to a cooler part of the grill for a few minutes.